jezzsantos/saastack/docs/design-principles/0110-back-end-for-front-end.md

 }
 ```

-But it will also include these cookies (for the current domain):
+But, the response will also include these cookies (for the current domain):

 `auth-tok=anaccesstoken`